FidoProject/Fido/README.md

 ### Task examples
  * Learn to always keep an LED on
- * Learn to keep an LED on when a sound is made
+ * Learn to keep an LED on when a red light is shone on the system

 ### Black Box Model Specifications